enepomnyaschih/jwidget/guides/ensample7/README.md

 Run application in browser and you'll see that it works as before.

 {@img application.png}

+Since public/index.html file is built automatically now, let's delete it and add to .gitignore, in place of "/public/pages" line.

+**.gitignore**

+    /*.log
+    /jwsdk-config/json
+    /jwsdk-config/snippets
+    /jwsdk-config/temp
+    /public/bower_components
+    /public/build
+    /public/*.html
+    /.sass-cache

+Commit these changes to make sure that public/index.html is deleted from repository.

 Now, the rule is simple: **it is recommended to re-compile the project after each code or project configuration modification.** At least, to update timestamps of modified files to make sure that they won't be taken from